false-schemers/sharpF/int/README.md

   *  `load` is a procedure that dynamically loads and interprets Scheme code via `eval`
   *  command-line file arguments are dynamically loaded
   *  there is a traditional REPL (read-eval-print loop)

+## IntM, an Interpreter for LibM (Medium) Library

+IntM (see [intm.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/int/intm.sf)) is an extended version of IntS, based on LibM.
+It has the following additional functionality:

+  *  support for bytevectors, with basic set of operations